Rat Terrier

 1. Ears

-The Rat Terrier's ears can stand straight up or be semi-erect with the tips pointed upwards or flopping down (which is known as button ears).
+Rat Terrier ears stand straight up with the tips pointed upward or are semi-alert with tips flopping down (aka button ears).

 2. Eyes

-Their eyes are oval-shaped and set wide apart.
-The color ranges from dark brown to hazel, and sometimes gray, usually corresponding with the color of their coat.
+Their oval-shaped eyes are set wide apart.
+Colors range from dark brown to hazel, though they’re sometimes gray.

 3. Nose

-As with the Rat Terrier's eyes, the nose color varies depending on the color of their coat.
+As with the Rat Terrier's eyes, the nose color ranges from light to dark and depends on the color of their coat.

 4. Coat Length

-Rat Terrier coats are smooth and shiny with short hair, and can be slightly wavy down their backs.
+Rat Terrier coats are smooth and shiny with short hair; the fur might be slightly wavy down their back.

 5. Coat Color